sashite/pnn.rb/README.md

 ## What is SNN?

-SNN (Style Name Notation) is a consistent and rule-agnostic format for identifying piece styles in abstract strategy board games.
-It provides unambiguous identification of piece styles by using standardized naming conventions, enabling clear distinction between different piece traditions, variants, or design approaches within multi-style gaming environments.
+SNN (Style Name Notation) is a rule-agnostic format for identifying piece styles in abstract strategy board games, as defined in the [Game Protocol](https://sashite.dev/game-protocol/).
+It provides unambiguous identification of piece styles using standardized naming conventions with case-based player assignment, enabling clear distinction between different piece traditions in multi-style gaming environments.

-This gem implements the [SNN Specification v1.0.0](https://sashite.dev/documents/snn/1.0.0/), providing a Ruby interface for working with style identifiers through a clean and minimal API.
+This gem implements the [SNN Specification v1.0.0](https://sashite.dev/specs/snn/1.0.0/), providing a Ruby interface for working with style identifiers through a clean and minimal API.

 ## Installation